TheDerpySage/clover-picker/README.md

 Make sure the httpd user is able to manipulate the filesystem within the webapp directory, and that you bump PHP's upload and memory limit for serving the zip files.

+Note to people using any distro with SELinux; SELinux hates it when web servers make outbound queries.
+Proceed with caution.

 TODO
 ----

-Make an about page, link to 4chan.

-Make a close method FOR 404 cases.
+Make a close method for 404 cases.

+Fix ZIP file serving.

 Fix scaling for full size images.